 Closest town: Freemans Waterhole

-The perfect loop track for a tough day out, or a fun trail run if your furry friend has a bit too much energy.
-The track links up the Mcleans and Hunter lookouts with sections of the Great North Walk over nearly 6 kilometres – on the way you’ll see majestic gums, trickling creeks and overhanging sandstone caves.
+This dog-friendly walk is a perfect loop track for a tough day out, or a fun trail run if your furry friend has a bit too much energy.
+The track links up the Mcleans and Hunter lookouts with sections of the Great North Walk over nearly 6km.
+On this trail you’ll see majestic gums, trickling creeks and overhanging sandstone caves.

 11. Narrabeen Lagoon Bush Trail